dnl-blkv/simple-php-enum/README.md

 ```
 $animal = AnimalEnum::createFromOrdinal(0);
 ```

+In the examples above, if the name or the ordinal is not defined, exceptions will be thrown (`UndefinedEnumNameException` and `UndefinedEnumOrdinalException` correspondingly).

 ## Accessing
 You can access the name (string representation) and the ordinal (numeric representation) of the enum: